Research, Strategy, Branding, Illustration, Digital, Packaging

-After General Mill's acquisition of Annie's Homegrown in September 2014, one of Annie's Homegrown's main goals has been to reach out to people outside the usual customer demographic.
+After General Mill's acquisition of Annie's Homegrown in September 2014, one of Annie's Homegrown's main goals has been to appeal people outside the usual customer demographic.
 While so, it was also important to reassure the original loyal customers that the acquisition never compromised the company's pursuit of using organic and all-natural ingredients.

 According to the research on the Annie's current consumer demographic, an average consumer of Annie's is likely to be a mother in her 30's with little kid(s).
 I set the new target demographic to people in late 10's to late 20's, people who grew up eating Annie's products, and fathers (including single dads) who are also trying to raise their kids.